Uniswap/docs/docs/sdk/v3/guides/liquidity/03-fetching-positions.md

 ## Introduction

-This guide will cover how to create (or mint) a liquidity position on the Uniswap V3 protocol.
+This guide will cover how to fetch Positions from the Blockchain.
 Like the [Liquidity Position guide](./01-position-data.md) it doesn't have an accompanying example, nevertheless the concepts and functions used here can be found among the various examples that interact with liquidity positions.

 :::info